 Deal or no deal?

-There wasn’t any particular buzz around Black Friday-Cyber Monday deals generated by 23.
-Nokia, but they gave a good example of how to make your mark without selling anything, that is, posting information that shoppers will find useful.
+Sometimes there isn’t any particular buzz around Black Friday-Cyber Monday deals generated by retailers.
+But 26.
+Nokia gave a good example of how to make your mark without selling anything, that is, posting information that shoppers will find useful.

-As an ecommerce platform, Shopify doesn’t really have any deals to promote, but they can show their existing and potential users what Black Friday-Cyber Monday is all about.
-So they put up a real-time tracker of the sales made on Shopify from Friday till Monday.
+As an ecommerce platform, 27.
+Shopify might not necessarily have any deals, but they’re supporting their customers that do.
+To show their existing and potential users what Black Friday-Cyber Monday is all about, they put up a real-time tracker of the sales made on Shopify from Friday till Monday.
 For one thing, it looks cool, and it’s also a good boost for all those on the fence about launching their online business.

 Tip: As they say, the best things in life are free.
 Use the opportunity to share your knowledge with overwhelmed shoppers and gain a few popularity points along the way.